 Crucially, it also did not require AT&T to connect with local providers granted AT&T and the independent exchange were less than 50 miles from one another.

 When those small connecting stations tried to connect to the AT&T network — as the Kingsbury Commitment had insisted they could — they found that each step of the process brought additional, untenable costs and hassle.

 The result of this difficulty was that over the years following the Kingsbury Commitment, the number of active, independent telephone connecting stations decreased, and the number of stations connected to the AT&T network increased only marginally.

-AT&T was free from further antitrust scrutiny for several years, and just seven years later, regained the ability to acquire independent telephone networks.
+AT&T was free from further antitrust scrutiny for several years, and just 7 years later, regained the ability to acquire independent telephone networks.

 In the end, instead of protecting local businesses and competition, the Kingsbury Commitment’s sanctions only preserved the competitive advantage that AT&T had built — and gave the company the green light to build it out further.

 Over the next several decades, AT&T would use this regulatory oversight and other legislation passed in its favor to consolidate its control of both long-distance traffic and the nation’s local telephone systems.